Moa: Description

 Moa skeletons were traditionally reconstructed in an upright position to create impressive height, but analysis of their vertebral articulations indicates that they probably carried their heads forward, in the manner of a kiwi.
 The spine was attached to the rear of the head rather than the base, indicating the horizontal alignment.
 This would have let them graze on low vegetation, while being able to lift their heads and browse trees when necessary.
 This has resulted in a reconsideration of the height of larger moa.
-However, Māori rock art depicts moa or moa-like birds (likely geese or adzebills) with necks upright, indicating that moa were more than capable of assuming both neck postures.
+However, Māori rock art depicts moa or moa-like birds with necks upright, indicating that moa were capable of assuming both neck postures.

 No records survive of what sounds moa made, though some idea of their calls can be gained from fossil evidence.
 The trachea of moa were supported by many small rings of bone known as tracheal rings.
-Excavation of these rings from articulated skeletons has shown that at least two moa genera (Euryapteryx and Emeus) exhibited tracheal elongation, that is, their trachea were up to 1 m (3 ft) long and formed a large loop within the body cavity.
+These rings were preserved within some articulated skeletons, and shows that at least two moa genera (Euryapteryx and Emeus) exhibited tracheal elongation, where their trachea, up to 1 m long, formed a large loop within the body cavity.
 They are the only ratites known to exhibit this feature, which is also present in several other bird groups, including swans, cranes, and guinea fowl.
 The feature is associated with deep resonant vocalisations that can travel long distances.